-Each fall semester, I teach a class on how to make the marriage decision one of your best decisions.
-I completed my 20th class last Fall.
+Each Fall semester, I teach a class on how to make the marriage decision one of your best decisions.
+I will soon begin my 21st year of teaching it.

-I teach the singles that there is only one explicit requirement in the Bible about who God wants you to marry.
-By explicit, I mean very clear and direct.
+I like to remind singles that there is only one explicit (very clear and direct) requirement in the Bible about who God wants you to marry.

-There are a number of implicit requirements but the specific command could be summarized this way:
+There are a number of implicit (implied) requirements but the specific command could be summarized this way:

 “If you are a follower of Jesus Christ, you are only permitted to marry one who is a follower of Christ.”

 “A woman is bound to her husband as long as he lives.
-But if her husband dies, she is free to marry anyone she wishes, but he must belong to the Lord.”
-(NIV)
+But if her husband dies, she is free to marry anyone she wishes, but he must belong to the Lord” (I Corinthians 7:39, NIV).

 “A wife is bound to her husband as long as he lives.
 If her husband dies, she is free to marry anyone she wishes, but only if he loves the Lord.”
 (NLT)

 The italicized words present the requirement in two different translations:

 - “he must belong to the Lord” (NIV)

 - “only if he loves the Lord.”
 (NLT)